zemian/oraclejet-for-vuejs-examples/readme.md

 ## Related Project

 There is another [JET demo proejct - ojet-7-gui](https://github.com/zemian/ojet-7-gui/) that uses newer JET release.
 It demonstrates the usage of JET VDOM and "preact" coding style.

-There is another [JET demo proejct - ojet-7-gui](https://github.com/zemian/oraclejet-for-vuejs-examples/blob/master/readme.md) that uses newer JET release.
-It demonstrates the usage of JET VDOM and "preact" coding style.